 7. Don’t Panic

 I know what you are thinking, no, Don’t Panic has nothing to do with The Hitchhikers Guide to the Galaxy.
 I was disappointed when I found that out too.
 However, it is a pretty cool little app.
 Basically, Don’t Panic is a collection of quotes, sayings, and other random things that are supposed to calm you down and reign you in from your hectic lifestyle.
 It also can play some soothing music, which should help take you out of the hustle and bustle that surrounds you.
-At $1.99, Don’t Panic is a good way to relax whenever you have a second at your disposal.
+At $1.99, Don’t Panic is a good way to relax whenever you have a second at your disposal.6.
+1st in History

 By now, most of you know that I love trivia and random facts.
 In fact, I usually have a trivia application in each of my top 10 lists.
 1st in History is that trivia application from Match.
 1st in History is a pretty basic application, but it does what it says.
 It asks you a question, then you need to guess the person or thing that did it first.
 You touch the screen and it gives you the answer.
 Though this sounds basic, this is good training for you local bar’s version of trivia, and it might help you win some bets.
 Plus, at a price of NOTHING, 1st in History can’t really go wrong.